consp1racy/material-navigation-drawer/README.md

 Navigation Drawer according to Material Design spec.

-Contains native and support fragments of expanded and collapsed navigation list for use with `DrawerLayout` or Chiu-Ki Chan's `CrossFadeSlidingPaneLayout` (included, ~~usable without issues since API 11~~ fixed).
+Contains native and support fragments of expanded and collapsed navigation list for use with `DrawerLayout` or Chiu-Ki Chan's `CrossFadeSlidingPaneLayout` (included).

 The library is now available from API 4.